 Tips and Techniques

-Another excellent bait for the lake is a 7-inch worm in tequila sunrise, or red shad fished around grasses or lily pads.
+Another excellent bait for the lake is a 7-inch worm in tequila sunrise or red shad fished around grasses or lily pads.
 Bream fishing is ideal around the lake banks, and one of the most popular ways to catch bream is by using red worms beneath a cork.
-Crappie usually hangs from the shore close to the deeper waters, unless it’s spring and they are spawning.
+Crappie usually hangs from the shore close to the deeper waters unless it’s spring and they are spawning.
 You can use small jigs and shiners as excellent lures.

-Lake Hancock FL Boat Ramp
+Lake Hancock, FL Boat Ramp

 Lake Hancock’s Boat Ramp has a structure that acts as a legacy for the flood control district of the 1930s vintage.
-The ramp has improved from the informal launching site that was on Winter Lake Road, dating from the construction of the road in the 1960s.
+The ramp has improved from the informal launching site on Winter Lake Road, dating from the construction of the road in the 1960s.

 It has been under construction for a while and has now been open.
 Although there are still a few restrictions, visitors are welcome to take rides.